xploitnik/certipy-acl/README.md

 and more
 Prints ACE types, access masks, and associated SIDs for auditing
 Designed for stealthy enumeration and integration into C2/red team workflows

+IMPORTANT OUTPUT NOTE 🚨
+Currently, the tool’s terminal output does not fully display all detailed ACE information such as WriteOwner and GenericAll entries.
+This limitation is known and actively being worked on.

+💾 HEADS UP: The raw output can be quite large and complex, but don’t worry — you can simply copy & paste it into ChatGPT 🤖 or similar AI tools for deeper analysis and to extract critical ACL insights.

+Using ChatGPT to parse this data helps reveal permissions that might be truncated or hidden in the terminal view.

+## PARSING STRATEGY AND TIPS

+When working with large LDAP ACL outputs, feeding the entire raw data to ChatGPT or other tools can be overwhelming.

+A practical approach is to **extract and parse ACL blobs only for known or high-value users/groups** (for example, user accounts).
+This focused data can be easier to analyze and faster to process.

+### PROS OF PARSING BY KNOWN USERS’ ACL BLOBS:
+- Smaller, more manageable data chunks
+- Faster parsing and clearer insights on critical targets
+- Easier identification of permissions like WriteOwner and GenericAll

+### CONS TO CONSIDER:
+- You may miss ACEs assigned to other objects that affect permissions indirectly (such as nested groups or delegated OUs)
+- Privilege escalation paths sometimes rely on ACLs from less obvious objects

+### RECOMMENDATION:
+Start by parsing ACL data for your known targets, then gradually expand the scope to other relevant objects.
+Combining focused and broader parsing helps avoid missing critical permissions while keeping analysis manageable.

+---

+Using this strategy, you can incrementally build a comprehensive view of effective permissions without overwhelming your parsing tools or yourself.

 Roadmap
 --json output for automation